luckylooke/dragon/README.md

 ```

 ## Special thanks
-I want to specially thank to Joe Hill for releasing the 'dragon' npm username in favor of the dragon library, so I was able to crete @dragon organisation.
+I want to specially thank to Joe Hill for releasing the 'dragon' npm username in favor of the dragon library, so I was able to create @dragon organisation.
 So plugins of the library can be namespaces under @dragon/plugin-name

 ## How can you contribute?
 You can ask me on email (luckylooke@gmail.com), we can diskuss your skills and then I can share some tasks with you